 Cooking more meals at home is a sure way eat healthy and cut down on total food costs to save you big bucks over the course of the year.
 According to the Bureau of Labor Statistics, the average American family spends upwards of $7,000 on food annually, with 43 percent of that total (or roughly $3,000) going toward restaurant and takeout meals.
 And with a dinner out costing anywhere between $12 and $30 per person (or an average of $21), it doesn't take long for the bill to add up.

-In this 7-day meal plan, cheap ingredients and pantry staples (like whole-wheat pasta, canned chickpeas and canned tomatoes) are the secret to cooking up healthy, budget-friendly dinners.
-Coming in at a total weekly cost of about $15 per person (or $60 for a family of 4), this plan will feed you for the whole week for less than what a single dinner out might cost.
+In this 7-day meal plan, cheap ingredients and pantry staples (like whole-wheat pasta, canned chickpeas and canned tomatoes) are the secret to budget meal planning and making healthy, cost-friendly dinners.
+Coming in at a total weekly cost of about $15 per person (or $60 for a family of 4), this healthy meal plan on a budget will feed you for the whole week for less than what a single dinner out might cost.
 Let's do the math: Seven days of dinner out at an average of $21 per meal = $147, versus seven days of dinner at home, using the recipes in this meal plan = $15, which would put you at a savings of about $130 per person per week!
-With the healthy budget recipes in this week's meal plan, you'll keep your stomach happy while giving your wallet a break.
+With the healthy budget recipes in this week's meal plan, you'll keep your stomach happy and give your wallet a break.

 Noodle-Less Lasagna: This veg-heavy lasagna recipe uses pantry staples, like canned tomatoes and dried herbs, to create a delicious and satisfying dinner.
 Slices of roasted eggplant and zucchini act as the noodles in this healthy lasagna, and sweet Italian sausage (a relatively inexpensive meat option) adds savory flavor.
 Serve with: 1 1/2 cups mixed greens dressed with 1 Tbsp. vinaigrette.